Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Introduction

 \section{Introduction}

-Numerical reservoir simulation is an essential tool for the management and design of underground resources, including oil and gas recovery, groundwater remediation, and $\mathrm{CO_2}$ subsurface sequestration.
-The partial differential equations (PDEs) governing multiphase fluid flow and transport in heterogeneous porous media are highly nonlinear.
-The transport equations in the presence of viscous and gravitational forces are characterized by non-convex and non-monotonic flux functions (Li and Tchelepi 2015).
-These properties make the development of robust, efficient, and accurate discretization and solution schemes quite challenging (Lee et al. 2015).
+Numerical reservoir simulation is an essential tool for the management of subsurface resources, including oil and gas recovery, groundwater remediation, and $\mathrm{CO_2}$ subsurface sequestration.
+The partial differential equations (PDEs) that govern multiphase fluid flow and transport in heterogeneous porous media are highly nonlinear.
+The transport equations in the presence of viscous and gravitational forces are characterized by non-convex and non-monotonic flux functions (Brenier and Jaffré 1991).
+These properties make the development of robust, efficient, and accurate discretization and solution schemes quite challenging (Peaceman 2000; Lee et al., 2015).